oemof/DHNx/docs/optimization_models.rst

 *oemof-solph*, which works the same way:
 `oemof-solph excel reader example <https://github.com/oemof/oemof-examples/tree/master/oemof_examples/oemof.solph/v0.4.x/excel_reader>`_.

-The minimum requirement of consumer data are the following two .csv files:
+The minimum requirement of consumer data are the following two .csv files: *bus.csv* specifies the *oemof-solph* *Bus* components, and *demand.csv* defines the *oemof.solph.Sink*.

 .. csv-table:: bus.csv
    :header-rows: 1
    :file: _static/opti_consumer_bus.csv

-Text
+You must provide at least one bus, which has a label (*label_2*, see :ref:`Label system <Label system>`), and needs to be *active*.
+Optionally, you can add an *excess* or a *shortage* with *shortage costs* or *excess costs* respectively.
+This might help to get an feasible optimisation problem, in case your solver says, 'infeasible', for finding the error.

 .. csv-table:: demand.csv
    :header-rows: 1
    :file: _static/opti_consumer_demand.csv

-Text.
+The demand also needs to have a label (*label_2*, see :ref:`Label system <Label system>`), has the option for deactivating certain demands by using the attribute *active*, and needs to have a specification for the *nominal_value*.
+The *nominal_value* scales your demand.

 producers/.
 '''''''''''